 The same thing can be said about our suffering.

 Perhaps it is our fear of rejection or of being left alone that we caused us to choose our current suffering.
-It’s not easy overcoming our own fears but sometimes, it is a lot easier and more worth it rather than being content with suffering.
+It’s not easy overcoming our own fears, but sometimes it is a lot easier and more worth the effort to work through the suffering rather than being content in our suffering.

-After getting to know that different causes of a person’s suffering, you might be wondering what are some ways on how to overcome suffering.
+After getting to know the different causes of a person’s suffering, you might be wondering about some ways to overcome suffering.
 As we’ve mentioned above, pain is inevitable suffering is optional.

-Below are some ways on how you can begin to heal your spiritual wounds.
+Below are some methods you can use to begin healing your spiritual wounds.